Information Technology (IT) Assistant Salary

 Information Technology Assistants' salaries may rise greatly for those who assume a higher-end position such as an Information Technology Director.
 The average Information Technology Director brings home $103K per year.
 Information Technology Assistants moving up in their careers tend to step into positions as Information Technology Managers or Information Technology Support Technicians.
 The median paychecks in those roles are $44K higher and $5K higher, respectively.

 Popular Skills for Information Technology (IT) Assistant

-Survey results imply that Information Technology Assistants deploy a substantial tool kit of skills at work.
-Most notably, facility with Web Development, Windows 2003 Server, and Network Support are correlated to pay that is significantly above average, leading to increases of 23 percent, 10 percent, and 6 percent, respectively.
+Survey takers working as Information Technology Assistants report using a large range of professional skills.
+Most notably, facility with Web Development, Windows 2003 Server, and Network Management / Administration are correlated to pay that is significantly above average, leading to increases of 23 percent, 19 percent, and 6 percent, respectively.
 Those listing Customer Service as a skill should be prepared for drastically lower pay.
-Microsoft Excel and Information Technology Support also typically command lower compensation.
-Those educated in Computer Hardware Technician tend to be well versed in Help Desk / Desktop Support.
+Microsoft Excel and Help Desk / Desktop Support also typically command lower compensation.
+Those proficient in Computer Hardware Technician are, more often than not, also skilled in Help Desk / Desktop Support.